 - Dehydration or loss of fluids in the body.

 - Thalassemia or abnormal production of red blood cells.

 - The effects of chemotherapy or radiotherapy.

-- The effects of certain antibiotics.
+- The results of certain antibiotics.

-If the sample of blood taken is only going to be used for this test, it is not necessary to keep the fast, that is, you can eat and drink everything you want before sampling.
+If the sample of blood taken is only going to be used for this test, it is not necessary to keep the fast; that is, you can eat and drink everything you want before sampling.